RazrFalcon/resvg/README.md

 [SVG Full 1.1](https://www.w3.org/TR/SVG/Overview.html) subset (see [SVG support](#svg-support) for details).

-The core idea is to make a fast, small, portable, multiple backend SVG library designed for edge-cases.
+The core idea is to make a fast, small, portable, multiple-backend SVG library designed for edge-cases.

 SVG can be rendered to a raster image or to a backend's canvas (e.g. to a QWidget via QPainter).

 ## Why a new library?

-*resvg* is trying to compete with [librsvg], [QtSvg] and [Inkscape] (only as a CLI SVG to PNG converter).
+*resvg* is competing with [librsvg], [QtSvg] and [Inkscape] (only as a CLI SVG-to-PNG converter).

 One of the major differences from other rendering libraries is that *resvg* does a lot of preprocessing before rendering.
 It converts shapes to paths, resolves attributes, removes groups and invisible elements, fixes a lot of issues in malformed SVG files.
 Then it creates a simple render tree with all elements and attributes resolved.
-And only then it starts to render.
+And only then it begins rendering.
 So it's very easy to implement a new rendering backend.

 More details [here](https://github.com/RazrFalcon/resvg/blob/master/docs/usvg_spec.adoc).

 ### resvg vs librsvg

-*librsvg* is the main competitor to the *resvg*.
-And even though that *librsvg* itself is being rewritten in Rust, as *resvg*, the architecture of the library is completely different:
+*librsvg* is the main competitor to *resvg*.
+And even though *librsvg* itself is being rewritten in Rust, as *resvg*, the architecture of the library is completely different:

 - *librsvg* is heavily tied to the [cairo] library
-- *librsvg* is heavily tied to [GNOME] which makes it painful to distribute outside the Linux ecosystem
+- *librsvg* is heavily tied to [GNOME], which makes it painful to distribute outside the Linux ecosystem
 - *librsvg* doesn't produce an intermediate rendering tree
-- *librsvg* has a minimal support of the edge-cases, which leads to rendering errors
+- *librsvg* has minimal support for edge cases, which leads to rendering errors

 ### resvg vs Inkscape